 He seduced Winnie Mitchell and, after she revealed she was pregnant, said he would elope with her.
 Burton changed his mind and Winnie threatened to go public.
 Two day's later, he lured her to Sovel Plantation and shot her in the head with a shotgun, burying her body in a shallow grave.

 Police discovered fragments of Winnie's shattered teeth in the wood and discovered her grave nearby.
 Arrested and confessed, he faced a jury at Dorset Assizes who took only 19 minutes to find him guilty.
-On midsummer's day 1913, he was hanged by Britain's best known executioner, Albert Pierrepoint.
+On midsummer's day 1913, he was hanged by Britain's best known executioner, Thomas Pierrepoint.
 A post-mortem revealed that Winnie was not pregnant when she died.

 Photographers, at the time, were quick to make a profit from accidents or sensational murders and one photographed the empty shallow grave where she was discovered.
 His name or the price he charged are unknown.
 As he scratched the caption on the reverse of the glass plate negative, the difficulty of writing the wrong way round is revealed by his use of back-to-front Ns in her Christian name.